benallen-dev/benallen-dot-dev/content/posts/2023/tdd-is-stupid/index.md

 ## The worst part is, it's your fault

-The basic tenet of TDD+trunk-based is "If your tests pass it can be deployed without issue", which is great until your junior dev comes along and breaks everything at 16:55 on a Friday, because they changed the test, committed everything before the weekend (as they should), and went home.
+The basic tenet of test-driven + trunk-based development is "If your tests pass it can be deployed without issue", which is great until your junior dev comes along and breaks everything at 16:55 on a Friday, because they changed the test, committed everything before the weekend (as they should), and went home.

 And it's your fault, because you let a junior dev push to production on Friday afternoon.

 ## I'm not salty, you're salty!